AdobeDocs/destination-sdk.en/help/audience-metadata-management.md

 ## Update audience template {#update}

 You can update an existing audience template by making a PUT request to the `/authoring/v1/audience-templates` endpoint and providing the instance ID of the audience template you want to update.
+In the body of the call, provide the updated template.

 **API format**